urness/CS167Fall2025/Project2.md

 - How did you choose tuning parameters?
 - What did you find interesting or unexpected?

-This section should be the most substantial part of your report.
+This section should be the most substantial part of your report and will be evaluated based on the depth and thoroughness of your analysis.

 ### 4. Bumps in the Road (1 point)
 Briefly describe the challenges you encountered and how you addressed them.